sandhyabagadi/neocortexapi/source/MySEProject/Documentation/ReadMe.md

 The boost factors are used to increase the overlap of active columns to improve their chances of becoming active and hence encourage participation of more columns in the learning process.
 This means that columns that have been active enough have a boost factor of 1, meaning their overlap is not boosted.
 Columns whose active-duty cycle drops too much below that of their neighbours are boosted depending on how infrequently they have been active.
 The more infrequent, the more they are boosted.

+Description:

+This unit-test helps in verifying the absolute values of manually calculated Boost Factors from the below mentioned formulae and Boost Factor values from UpdateBoostFactors method.

 **Formula :** ` boost =(1-maxBoost)/minDuty*activeDutyCycle + maxBoost `

 [link to UpdateBoostFactorUnitTest](https://github.com/sandhyabagadi/neocortexapi/blob/be591e016338b1e2f28751e27094c1f962109f89/source/MySEProject/Unit-Tests/SpacialpoolerUpdateBoostfactor-Unit-Test.cs#L52)